Almonds, Melons, Raspberries, Strawberries, Mustard, Lettuce, Cucumber, Onion….and many more.

 If you like eating your fruits and vegetables, you have one species to thank – Bees

-Apart from the farmers who help cultivate the crops, there are thousands of bees that labouriously work together to bring food to our plates.
-In fact, one-third of the food we eat depends on bees and pollination activity, whereby Bees transfer the grains of pollen between the male and female parts of the flowers.
+Apart from the farmers who help cultivate the crops, there are millions of bees that labouriously work together to bring food to our plates.
+In fact, one-third of the food we eat depends on bees’ pollination activity, whereby Bees transfer the grains of pollen between the male and female parts of the flowers.

 There are more than 20,000 distinct bee species around the world, helping in every aspect of the ecosystem.

 Here is a quick video explaining the importance of bees.

 While some plants rely on wind to provide pollination, which is called self-pollination.
 Most flowering plants in the world need the services of natural pollinators, such as honeybees, birds, and insects to do the work, this is called cross-pollination.

 Bees are among the most efficient pollinator species in the world, and it is estimated that half of the pollinators of tropical plants are these little creatures.

 The bees have to find their food in flowers which can be nectar.
 In the pursuit of the nectar, the bees, move between flowers transferring pollen grains from one flower to another.

 The movement of pollen from one flower to another ensures cross-pollination.
 On average, a bee can visit more than 2,000 flowers in one day, greatly increasing the chances of a plant producing fruit or vegetable.

 Butterflies, Birds, and other insects also help in cross-pollination but compared with other animals, bees are the most effective, primarily due to their hairy bodies.
 The branched structure of the hairs makes them highly effective at catching pollen.

 Take for example the bright red-colored, extremely delicious, and succulent fruit Strawberry.